Barsaat Ki Raat: Box office

-Barsaat Ki Raat was released on 9 December 1960, to a positive response from critics and audience.
+Barsat Ki Rat was released on 9 December 1960, to a positive response from critics and audience.
 In India, the film had a box office gross of ₹3.5 crore, with a nett of ₹1.75 crore, becoming the second highest-grossing film of 1960.
 The Best of the Year gave its inflation-adjusted nett as ₹516.8 crore.
 Box Office magazine calculated its inflation-adjusted gross by comparing the collection with the price of gold in 1960, which gave it an adjusted gross of ₹785.88 crore in 2011.

 The film was listed at number 22 by Box Office magazine in their list of "Top 50 Film of Last 50 Years" which feature all-time highest-grossing Bollywood films by using the relative price of gold in different years to arrive at a hypothetical current value of box-office collections of past films.

 Critical reception

 Contemporary reviews were generally positive.
 On 30 December, The Indian Express noted Santoshi's direction and performances, particularly of Madhubala and Shyama.
 Most of the praise was directed towards the film's "outstanding feature", the qawwalis.

 Recent reviewers have acclaimed the film for its music and performances.
 Film critic Venkat Parsa of The Siasat Daily applauded the innovative themes Barsaat Ki Raat uses and stated that the film "stands apart [and] breaks away from the past trends".
 Parsa also noted the lyrics of "Zindagi Bhar Nahi Bhoolegi", which begins with Amaan narrating his encounter with Shabnam and then singing the "graphic detail", that proves that lyricist Sahir Ludhianvi was "a progressive and revolutionary poet".
 In the conclusion, Parsa described the film as the "greatest-ever musical of all times of the Indian cinema".
 Writer Monica Kar, in a typical mixed review, found the story to be "a little predictable and not very exciting by modern standards" but its treatment to be "delightful".
 She appreciated the scene in which Amaan and Shabnam meet: "[It] portrays confusion, a little fear, a little mystery, a little attraction.
 Madhubala is brilliant in this one scene."
 Madhubala's dramatic performance has been especially noted by critics and is cited to be one of the finest of her career.